7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-Objects in `distage` are always created exactly once, even if multiple other objects depend on them aka they have a `Singleton scope`.
+`distage` always creates components exactly once, even if multiple other objects depend on them.
+Aka there's only a `Singleton` scope.
 It's *impossible* to create non-singletons in `distage`.
-If you need multiple singleton instances of the same type, you can create `named` instances and disambiguate between them with `@Id` annotation.
-For true non-singleton semantics, you may write or generate explicit factory classes (see @ref[Auto-Factories](#auto-factories))
+If you need multiple singleton instances of the same type, you can create `named` instances and disambiguate between them using `@Id` annotation.

 ```scala mdoc:to-string
 import distage.Id